frendyguo-zz/frendyguo.me/src/pages/css-container-query.md

 @container my-component (min-width: 700px) {}
 ```

-This is very exciting because the child element can be made aware of its surroundings and can decide for itself how to react.!
+This is very exciting because the child element can be made aware of its surroundings and can decide for itself how to react.

 ## A Highly Modular Component